kdave/btrfs-progs/Documentation/dev/Development-notes.rst

 -  fix spelling, grammar and formatting of comments that get moved or changed
 -  fix coding style in code that's only moved
 -  one newline between functions
+-  80 chars per line are recommended but longer lines are OK (up to 90) if the code "looks better" without the line break, e.g. if half of the word is beyond 80 chars but it's clear what it is, or function prototypes do not need to wrap arguments

 Locking
 ^^^^^^^